Framework API

 The framework is organised as a small set of cooperating packages that expose both web-interface primitives (pages, widgets, orchestration helpers) and the worker-side orchestration logic.
 Start here when you need to automate project setup, build new nodes, or integrate with the AGILab distributor.

-• agi_env maps the current project into an AgiEnv object and provides the helper utilities relied upon by web pages (project discovery, dataset export, templating helpers, etc.).
+• agi_env maps the current project into an AgiEnv object and provides the headless environment utilities used by apps, workers, and installers.

 • agi_core keeps the shared framework contracts intentionally thin; for now, the architecture page is more useful than autodoc because the top-level Python package exports only a minimal public surface.